 The Group maintains a Share Option Plan (the "Plan") under which present and future employees of the Group may be granted options to subscribe for new share capital of the Group.
 The Plan is used to attract and retain high-calibre employees to continue to develop and expand the business of the Group.
-Such options are granted by the Board at a price no less than the average quoted market price of the company's share on the date of grant.
+Such options are granted by the Board at a price no less than the average quoted market price of the Company's share on the date of grant.
 Options granted under the Plan are subject to vesting periods which are based on continuing service.
 Thereafter the options may be exercised for the rest of their 10 year life without further test.
-Options are forfeited if the employee chooses to leave the Group before the options vest.
+Options are forfeited if the employee chooses to leave the Group before the options vest under certain circumstances.
 If an employee holding vested options leaves the group, the options held must be exercised within 6 months of the date of leaving.
-As at 31 December 2014, there were 1,674,073 (2013: 1,649,073) options in issue under the Plan that were exercisable at prices ranging from 110p to 335p.
-Details of the share options outstanding during the year are as follows:
+As at 31 December 2015, there were 1,674,073 (2014: 1,674,073) options in issue under the Plan that were exercisable at prices ranging from 110p to 335p.
+Details of the share options outstanding during the year were as follows:

-2014 2 013 Number of share options Weighted average exercise price Number of share options Weighted average exercise price Outstanding at beginning of year 1,649,073 187p 1,675,010 187p Granted during the year 25,000 335p n/a Forfeited during the year n/a (25,937) 205p Exercised during the year n/a n/a Outstanding at the end of the year 1,674,073 189p 1,649,073 187p Exercisable at the end of the period 1,649,073 1,609,073
+2015 201 14 Number of share options Weighted average exercise price Number of share options Weighted average exercise price Outstanding at beginning of year Granted during the year 1,674,073 - 189p n/a 1,649,073 25,000 187p 335p Outstanding at the end of the year 1,674,073 189p 1,674,073 189p Exercisable at the end of the year 1,649,073 1,649,073

-The options outstanding at 31 December 2014 had a weighted average remaining contractual life of 2 years (2013: 2 years 11 months).
+The options outstanding at 31 December 2015 had a weighted average remaining contractual life of 3 years (2014: 2 years).